thedoggybrad/DogGPT/README.md

 ChatGPT is great and even passes a lot of exams worldwide.
 But ChatGPT is boring.
 So, I want a dog to answer my questions.
 So here is DogGPT.
 <br>
-Enter the doggy-verse and experience the behavior and answer of our super smart AI-powered dog .Then, ask some questions to the dog and make sure to enjoy your irritation.
+Enter the doggy-verse and experience the behavior and answer of our super smart AI-powered dog.
+Then, ask some questions to the dog and make sure to enjoy your irritation.

 ## Demo
 Try DogGPT [thedoggybrad.github.io/dogpt/](https://thedoggybrad.github.io/dogpt/)